mcburton/writing/chapter-four-research-design.markdown

 ## Design Research as Methodology

+Where to begin?
+Let's attend to what scholars and publishers _do_.
+For whatever it is, they do it for others and in that visibility, we can _see_ it.

 I also toss into the mix a builder's mentality; baggage indubitably accompanying any "recovering" technologist.
 Once upon a time I was a programmer and computer scientist.
 Interesting circumstance first led me to the digital humanities as a part time programmer for the Zotero project.
 The desire to build tools and infrastructure to support scholarship, especially publishing, motivates my current research.
 One of the things that attracts me to the digital humanities is the "builder's enthusiasm,"[*](http://lenz.unl.edu/papers/2011/01/08/whos-in-and-whos-out.html) although this enthusiasm is accompanied by a dose of trepidation within the community. [*](http://www.samplereality.com/2011/05/25/the-digital-humanities-is-not-about-building-its-about-sharing/)

 Building and designing sociotechnical infrastructure for DH is a key theme for this research design.
 My interest is not merely in "observing" the work practices of scholars and publishers, rather I believe to fully understand the "crisis of scholarly publishing" and the digital humanities, I need to _work with_ those who _do_.
 In ethnomethodological terms, I must obtain what is called _unique adequacy_ in , or an actor's understanding of the phenomena of interest.